iterative/dvc.org/public/static/docs/api-reference/open.md

 - `encoding` - (optional) used to decode contents to a string.
 Mirrors the namesake parameter in builtin `open()`.
 Defaults to `"utf-8"`.

-## Example: Process XML file from an external DVC repository
+## Example: Use artifacts from online DVC repositories

+Any <abbr>data artifact</abbr> can be employed directly in your Python app by using this API.

+For example, an XML file from a public DVC repo online can be processed directly in your Python app with:

 ```py
 from xml.dom.minidom import parse